 Lunar eclipses are occultations of the Moon by the shadow of the Earth, while solar eclipses are occultations of the Sun by the shadow of the Moon.
 These celestial concordances are frequently observed, at least one of each (lunar eclipse or solar eclipse) every 6 months.

-The periodicity of phases of the moon is 29.5 days, or a lunation or lunar month although there are several lunar month.
-Eclipses take place at syzygies, i.e. when there is a quasi alignment between the Sun, Earth and Moon.
-The eclipse occurs at new moon, the lunar eclipse occurs at full Moon.
+Eclipses take place at syzygies, that is to say when there is a quasi alignment between the Sun, the Earth and the Moon.
+The solar eclipse takes place at the new moon, the lunar eclipse takes place at the full moon.